The Layer Tree

 Tip: The tree is hidden by default.
 Check this page to see how to open it: Configurator Layout

-Multiple Files make up the tree
+Multiple Files Make Up the Tree

-The Tree can be the combination of one or more layer files.
-The root layer is always the one defined by the current reactor project, but it can include other files that then get appended on the layer that includes them.
-To add a layerfile you can use the Included Layer File section in the layer's inspector window.
-When looking at the tree you can identify the places where other files have been included.
+The Tree can be a combination of one or more layer files.
+The root layer is always defined by the current Reactor project, but it can include other files that get appended to the layer that includes them.
+To add a layer file, use the "Included Layer File" section in the layer's inspector window.
+When viewing the tree, you can identify where other files have been included.

-Having the tree split into separate files allows to reuse parts of the configuration in other places.
+Having the tree split into separate files allows for the reuse of configuration parts in other places.
 This is sometimes referred to as Snippets.
-In our default configuration this is an essential concept, allowing to quickly switch out subconfigs like for example TallyForwarding or RoutingTriggers.
+In our default configuration, this concept is essential, allowing for quick switching of sub-configurations like Tally Forwarding or Routing Triggers.
+For building most custom configurations, we recommend not splitting it into multiple files, as this tends to increase complexity.

 image

-Create a sub layer in a separate file in the "Included Layer Files" section of the inspector
+Create a sublayer in a separate file in the "Included Layer Files" section of the inspector

 image